richeyward/richeyward.github.io/content/posts/digitron/04/index.md

 	sel[1] -> d3.sel;
 ```

-Completing this unlocks MUX4W16B, MUX16B, DFF components.
+Completing this unlocks MUX4W16B, MUX16B and DFF components.
 The DFF will be discussed in the future.

 ## HALF ADDER
 A core action of a CPU is the ability to add numbers together.
 This component is the beginning of getting there.
 A half adder takes two inputs and adds them together.
 If both are `0`, then so is the output.
 If one input is true then so is the output.
 If both are positive however, then a second output called `carry` is true.